charleswal-a/stock-market-predictor/README.md

 Welcome to my Stock Market Predictor repository! :wave:

 This project was my first experience using the Jupyter Lab software.
-I used Pandas and Scikit-learn to train and evaluated a machine learning model that would predict whether the S&P 500 would go up or not.
+I used Pandas and Scikit-learn to train a machine learning model that would predict whether the S&P 500 would go up or not.
+After evaluating the model, I then used feature engineering to improve its performance. :bar_chart:

-I completed this project using the guidance of a tutorial created by Dataquest on Youtube.
-Their channel and video are linked in the acknowledgments section.
+I completed this project through the guidance of a tutorial created by Dataquest on Youtube.
+The creator's channel and tutorial video are linked in the acknowledgments section. :arrow_forward:

 ## Process